ktorio/ktor-documentation/topics/websocket_client_serialization.md

 ### XML serializer {id="register_xml"}

-To register the XML serializer in your application, create a `KotlinxWebsocketSerializationConverter` instance with the `XML` parameter and assign this instance to the `contentConverter` property:
+To register the XML serializer in the WebSockets [configuration](websocket_client.md#install_plugin), create a `KotlinxWebsocketSerializationConverter` instance with the `XML` parameter and assign this instance to the `contentConverter` property:

 ```kotlin
 import io.ktor.client.plugins.*